 Some gas cooktops have an electric warming area on the glasstop.
 In order to kasher this area, it would have to become red hot when turned on.
 Many of these warming areas do not become hot enough for kashering and may not be used on Pesach.

 The broiler pan cannot be kashered by merely turning on the gas or electricity.
 Since food is broiled or roasted directly on the pan, the pan must be heated to a glow in order to be used during Pesach.
 This can be done by using a blowtorch (which should be handled by qualified and experienced individuals only).
 An alternative method is to replace the broiler pan.
 The empty broiler cavity must then be kashered by cleaning and setting it to broil for 40 minutes.
 If one does not intend to use the broiler, one may still use the oven even without kashering the broiler provided that the broiler has been thoroughly cleaned.

 Other inserts, such as griddles, which come into direct contact with food are treated the same as broiler pans.
 Therefore, they would also require application of direct heat until the surface glows red.
 Otherwise, the insert should be cleaned and not used during Pesach.

-Other inserts, such as griddles, which come into direct contact with food are treated the same as a grill.
-Therefore, they would also require application of direct heat until the surface glows red.
+Other inserts, such as griddles, which come into direct contact with food are treated the same as a grill, and would therefore also require application of direct heat until the surface glows red.
 Otherwise, the insert should be cleaned and not used during Pesach.
-If the grill has side burners, they should be treated like cooktop grates, assuming no food has been placed directly on them.
+If the grill has side burners they should be treated like cooktop grates, assuming no food has been placed directly on them.

 Practical Tip: It is easier to determine that the metal has been brought to a glow in a darkened room.